NEWS

 Emperor Moth caterpillars

-Following the success of the first year, David Dennis and Isobel Clark continued their efforts tin 2025 to breed and release Emperor Moth caterpillars and release some on the Commons .
-Hopefully, we will see increasing numbers of them next year on their favorite hawthorn trees.
+Following success over the last two years, David Dennis and Peter Bygate have continued their efforts in 2026 to breed Emperor Moth caterpillars and release some on the Commons .
+Hopefully, we will see increasing numbers of them on their favorite hawthorn trees.
 See more on the Conservation pages

 Heather on the Commons